TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

 vendor/bin/rector
 ```

-That's it, now we have native Symfony PHP attributes and also, best available syntax possible.
+That's it, now we have native Symfony PHP attributes and also, the best available syntax possible.
 Yay!

 <br>